marvelmiles/marvelmiles/README.md

 ### ⚡ Fun facts
 * Learning to speak spanish
-* Love experimenting with the sound i create from my keyboards
+* Love experimenting with the sound I create from my keyboards
 * Solo artist in my head

 <h3 align="left">Connect with me:</h3>